wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 3.2 =
+- New: Paid support.
+Because some settings are quite advenced I now also offer paid support.
+- New: Iframe checker: Checks the headers if a page can be included into an iframe.
+- New: Javascript onload solution hiding the iframe until the content is loaded.
+- Fix: some shortcodes in the administration where not correct because of copy and paste.

 = 3.1 =
 - New: Javascript onload solution for resizing the iframe dynamically to the width of the content.
 - New: Resize on AJAX events.
 Works for jQuery and direct XMLHttpRequest on the same domain.